Winding of simple walks on the square lattice: Excursions

 Recall from the introduction the set of excursions $\mathcal{E}$ consisting of (non-empty) simple diagonal walks starting and ending at the origin with no intermediate returns.
 For such an excursion $w\in\mathcal{E}$ we have a well-defined winding angle sequence $(\theta^w_i)_{i=0}^{|w|}$ with $\theta_1^w=\theta_0^w=0$ and $\theta^w = \theta_{|w|}^w = \theta_{|w|-1}^w$.
 Our first goal is to compute the generating function of excursions with winding angle equal to $\alpha\in\frac{\pi}{2}\Z$,

 To this end we cannot directly apply Theorem \ref{thm:mainresult}(i) because the excursions start and end at the origin.
-Nevertheless, a combinatorial trick allows us to relate $F^{(\alpha)}(t)$ to the generating functions $W_{l,p}^{(\alpha')}$ with $\alpha' > |\alpha|$.
+Nevertheless, a combinatorial trick allows us to relate $F^{(\alpha)}(t)$ to the generating functions $W_{\ell,p}^{(\alpha')}$ with $\alpha' > |\alpha|$.
+In order for this trick to work we first have to establish a bound on $W_{\ell,p}^{(\alpha)}$ as $\alpha$ gets large.